Atomistic Origin of Diverse Charge Density Wave States in CsV$_3$Sb$_5$

 where $\varepsilon^{\rm self}$ is the single site energy and $\varepsilon^{\rm pair}$ is the energy of pair interaction, which indicates that three-body and four-body interactions are not important here.
-Note that the two effective Hamiltonians are constructed separately for strains of 0\% and 2\%, with the primary coefficients listed in Table \ref{tab:eff}, while a full model and details can be found in SM \cite{SM}.
+Herein the two effective Hamiltonians are constructed separately for strains of 0\% and 2\% (see more strains in Table.
+S3), with the primary coefficients listed in Table \ref{tab:eff}, while a full model and details can be found in Part VII in SM \cite{SM}.
+The energies from DFT and effective Hamiltonians are in good consistency (see Fig. S11).
+Note that the forms of interactions are expressed in local basis [see Fig. \ref{fig:eff}(a-c)] for simplicity.
+As shown in Fig. \ref{fig:eff}(e), Monte Carlo simulations with the obtained effective Hamiltonians indicate that (i) at zero strain, ISD state forms below 100 K, which is rather close to the measured \emph{T}$_{\textup{CO}}$ = 94 K \cite{ortiz2020cs}; and (ii) at 2\% strain, the \emph{D}$_{3h}$-2 state emerges below \emph{T}$_\textup{D}$ = 20 K, indicating that the tensile strain largely lowers the CDW critical temperature.